frictionlessdata/datapackage/content/docs/specifications/table-schema.md

 #### any

 Any `type` or `format` is accepted.
-When converting from physical to logical representation, the behaviour should be similar to String field type.
+When converting from physical to logical representation, the behaviour `SHOULD` be similar to String field type.

 [strptime]: https://docs.python.org/2/library/datetime.html#strftime-strptime-behavior
 [iso8601-duration]: https://en.wikipedia.org/wiki/ISO_8601#Durations